Salesforce Is Not a CRM

 Salesforce is not a CRM.

 This fact may be somewhat surprising to you.
 After all, it has “Sales” in the title and in many circles is thought of as the clear-cut number one option in the space.
-If you open Gartner’s Magic Quadrant report on CRMs, it sits in the driver’s seat, head and shoulders above the rest of the pack with no other vendor even coming close to catching it.
-If the Gartner CRM report were a race, Salesforce would be Usain Bolt running the 100 meter dash at an 8th grade track meet.
+If the Gartner CRM report were a race, Salesforce would be Usain Bolt running the 100-meter dash at an 8th-grade track meet.
 So how in the world is it not a CRM?

 The Force platform is robust yet flexible, capable of running any app imaginable.
-And since the CRM was the first on the platform and the platform was designed to easily allow data access to other apps running within the same organization, each and every one of these new apps that’s created has access to data that is the lifeblood of every organization: its customer data.
+And since the CRM was the first on the platform and the platform was designed to easily allow data access to other apps running within the same organization, each and every one of these new apps that are created have access to data that is the lifeblood of every organization: its customer data.

 The possibilities for apps on this platform are nearly limitless.
 Here is a list of useful business functionality that impressed us, but this list really only scratches the surface of the potential of the platform: